jadecobra/python_tdd_exercises/CLASSES.md

 In object oriented programming there is a concept called [Inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).
 With Inheritance we can define new `objects` that inherit from other existing `objects`.
 This makes creating things easier because we do not have to reinvent or rewrite things that already exist, we can inherit them instead.

-## How to define a Class with inheritance
+## Define a Class with inheritance

 To use inheritance we specify the "parent" in parentheses when we define the new object (the child) to establish the relationship